ToshioCP/Gtk4-tutorial/src/sec22.src.md

 ## Cairo

 Cairo is a set of two dimensional graphical drawing functions (or graphics library).
+There is a lot of documentation on [Cairo's website](https://www.cairographics.org/).
+If you aren't familiar with Cairo, it is worth reading their [tutorial](https://www.cairographics.org/tutorial/).

+The following is a gentle introduction on the Cairo library and how to use it.
 Firstly, in order to use Cairo you need to know about surfaces, sources, masks, destinations, cairo context and transformations.

 - A surface represents an image.